algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 When the CPU is active, it should constantly pull data from the motion detection module using the non-core LSM6DS3 library.
 The motion detection module can be set to actively send data with ``LSM6DS3.begin()`` which changes the read mode of the motion sensor to be active.

 ``readFloatAccelX()`` is used to read these acceleration data from the motion detector.
-X can be changed to Y or Z to get different axis.
+X can be changed to Y or Z to get a different axis.
 The axis are added together before being compared to the threshold.

-##### *reference and resources*
+##### *Reference and resources*

 - [LSM6DS3 documentation](https://content.arduino.cc/assets/st_imu_lsm6ds3_datasheet.pdf)
-- [Seeed Arduino LSM6DS3 Github](https://github.com/Seeed-Studio/Seeed_Arduino_LSM6DS3): Take inspiration from the low level example
+- [Seeed Arduino LSM6DS3 Github](https://github.com/Seeed-Studio/Seeed_Arduino_LSM6DS3): Take inspiration from the low-level example

 ### NFC

-Unfortunately [There is no working library to interact with the NFC](https://github.com/Seeed-Studio/wiki-documents/discussions/214?sort=new) as of 19/03/2024 as per seed studio.
+Unfortunately, [There is no working library to interact with the NFC](https://github.com/Seeed-Studio/wiki-documents/discussions/214?sort=new) as of 19/03/2024 as per Seed Studio.

 A solution would be to use assembly assembly registers<sub>[p.208](https://infocenter.nordicsemi.com/pdf/nRF52840_PS_v1.7.pdf#page=208)</sub> to make the NFC work.
 This is not a priority.

-##### *reference and resources*
+##### *Reference and resources*

 - [nRF52840 Product Specification - NFC](https://infocenter.nordicsemi.com/pdf/nRF52840_PS_v1.7.pdf#page=208)
 - [Seeed Studio XIAO nRF52840 - Github Wiki](https://github.com/Seeed-Studio/wiki-documents/discussions/214)
 - [Seeed Studio XIAO nRF52840 - Seeed Studio Wiki](https://wiki.seeedstudio.com/XIAO-BLE-Sense-NFC-Usage/)

 ### Bluetooth